LAND4FLOOD Conference 2023

 The IWRA Task Force Land4Flood is pleased to inform you that the call for abstract for next Land4Flood conference is now open!

-We invite academics, policy makers, water managers, spatial planners, lawyers, and other stakeholders involved in spatial flood risk management to submit an abstract for oral posters for the conference.
-Submission deadline is May 28th, 2023.
+We invite academics, policy makers, water managers, spatial planners, lawyers, and other stakeholders involved in spatial flood risk management to submit an abstract for oral presentations for the conference.
+Submission deadline is April 16th, 2023.
 Presentations on dealing with the implementation of natural water retention measures on private property are welcome.

 Also young academics are strongly encouraged to participate!
 A workshop for PhD-students is organized at the start of the conference, at September 27.

 A detailed conference program will be available soon!
 The planning below provides some help when planning your trip to Dortmund.

 Afternoon: Bus excursion in the Emscher Region

 Early evening: Welcome reception at the final stop of the excursion

 Evening: Conference Dinner